Coding-Meri-Jaan/WEATHER-APP/README.md

-Here's a sample README file for your Weather App project:
+Here's a  README file for the Weather App project:

 Weather App
 A simple web application that allows users to search for weather information based on city names.